jeking3/bdde/README.md

 1. All of the required and optional dependencies for boost repositories.
 2. All of the documentation build dependencies.
-3. A known good version of clang, currently 6.0. clang does not support side-by-side installation.
+3. A known good version of clang, currently 6.0.
-4. Many known good versions of gcc, currently:
+   (clang does not support side-by-side installation)
-   4.8.2, 5.x, 6.x, 7.3.0, 8.2.0.
+4. Many version of gcc from 5.x through 9.x.
 5. Both libstdc++ and libc++ are provided.
 6. Components for static code analysis (cppcheck, ubsan, valgrind).